Generative pre-trained transformer

-A generative pre-trained transformer (GPT) is a type of large language model (LLM) that is widely used in generative AI chatbots.
+A generative pre-trained transformer (GPT) is a type of large language model (LLM) that is widely used in generative artificial intelligence chatbots.
 GPTs are based on a deep learning architecture called the transformer.
 They are pre-trained on large datasets of unlabeled content, and able to generate novel content.

-OpenAI was the first to apply generative pre-training (GP) to the transformer architecture, introducing the GPT-1 model in 2018.
-The company has since released many bigger GPT models.
-The popular chatbot ChatGPT, released in late 2022 (using GPT-3.5), was followed by many competitor chatbots using their own "GPT" models to generate text, such as Gemini, DeepSeek or Claude.
+OpenAI was the first to apply generative pre-training to the transformer architecture, introducing the GPT-1 model in 2018.
+The chatbot ChatGPT, released in late 2022 (using GPT-3.5), was followed by many competitor chatbots using their own generative pre-trained transformers to generate text, such as Gemini, DeepSeek and Claude.

 GPTs are primarily used to generate text, but can be trained to generate other kinds of data.
-For example, GPT-4o can process and generate text, images and audio.
-To improve performance on complex tasks, some GPTs, such as OpenAI o3, spend more time analyzing the problem before generating an output, and are called reasoning models.
-In 2025, GPT-5 was released with a router that automatically selects whether to use a faster model or slower reasoning model based on task.
+Multimodal GPTs can process or generate multiple types of data, such as text, images and audio.
+To improve performance on complex tasks, reasoning GPTs allocate more computation time analyzing the problem before generating an output.

 Background

-According to The Economist, improved algorithms, more powerful computers, and an increase in the amount of digitized material fueled a revolution in machine learning during the 2010s.
-New techniques in the years before the AI boom resulted in "rapid improvements in tasks", including manipulating language.
-Modern software models are trained to learn by using millions of examples in artificial neural networks that are inspired by biological neural structures.
+During the 2010s, improved machine learning algorithms, more powerful computers, and an increase in the amount of digitized material allowed for an AI boom.

 Separately, the concept of generative pre-training (GP) was a long-established technique in machine learning.
 GP is a form of self-supervised learning wherein a model is first trained on a large, unlabeled dataset (the "pre-training" step) to learn to generate data points.
 This pre-trained model is then adapted to a specific task using a labeled dataset (the "fine-tuning" step).

 The transformer architecture for deep learning is the core technology of a GPT.
-Developed by researchers at Google, it was introduced in the paper "Attention Is All You Need", which was published on June 12, 2017.
+Developed by researchers at Google, it was introduced in the paper "Attention Is All You Need", which was released in 2017.
 The transformer architecture solved many of the performance issues that were associated with older recurrent neural network (RNN) designs for natural language processing (NLP).
 The architecture's use of an attention mechanism allows models to process entire sequences of text at once, enabling the training of much larger and more sophisticated models.
-Since 2017, numerous transformer-based NLP systems have been available that are capable of processing, mining, organizing, connecting, contrasting, and summarizing texts as well as correctly answering questions from textual input.
+Available transformer-based NLP systems have been capable of processing, mining, organizing, connecting, contrasting, and summarizing texts as well as answering questions from textual input.